-This article was originally published on March 6, 2017.
-The article was updated to reflect new information available in 2018.
+This article was originally published in March 2017.
+The article was updated to reflect new information available on chatbots in December 2018.

 Recently I awoke to an intense, pulsing pain in my lower abdomen.
 A few years ago, I would have had two options — go to the emergency room or an urgent care facility.
 Both are pricey.
 This time, I sought help from the telemedicine service covered by my health insurance plan, where I was able to call in and speak with a medical practitioner.
 They confirmed that I likely had a kidney stone and helped me understand the next steps regarding treatment.

 It was a great service, but I had to wait about two hours for the call back from the medical practitioner… and that is a long wait when you’re in pain.

 What if I could have gone online and chatted with a doctor in minutes instead of hours?

 I could have.

 It turns out a number of medical chatbot applications are available — you install one on your phone, and you can get self-help diagnostic information for your ailments.
 Powered by artificial intelligence, you can have a conversation with a chatbot and get answers to your medical questions.
 It can even connect you with healthcare providers in real-time.